Lou Vincent: First-class cricket

-Vincent played for Auckland from 1997 to 2008 competing in the Plunket Shield First Class competition, the Ford Trophy Domestic One Day competition and the HRV Cup Twenty20 competition.
+Vincent played for Auckland from 1997 to 2008, competing in the Plunket Shield First Class competition, the Ford Trophy Domestic One Day competition and the HRV Cup Twenty20 competition.
 In 2006, Vincent signed for Worcestershire to play county cricket for part of the English season.
-He had a fine debut on 25 June, making 83 from 91 balls to help set up a 50-run win over Yorkshire in the C&G Trophy.
+He had an excellent debut on 25 June, making 83 from 91 balls to help set up a 50-run win over Yorkshire in the C&G Trophy.

-Lancashire League side Ramsbottom announced that they had signed Lou Vincent as a professional for the 2008 season despite strong interest from the Australian domestic side Southern Redbacks in signing him.
+Lancashire League side Ramsbottom announced that they had signed Vincent as a professional for the 2008 season despite strong interest from the Australian domestic side Southern Redbacks in signing him.
 Vincent replaced the previous club professional, Sunil Joshi.
 Vincent had also played for Central Lancashire Cricket League side Rochdale in 2005 where he had an impressive league tally for the season of 656 before having to miss the last 10 games of the league after being called up for New Zealand's training camp ahead of a series in Zimbabwe.

-Whilst playing for Ramsbottom, Vincent signed for Lancashire as a replacement overseas player for the duration of the 2008 Twenty20 tournament.
-He replaced Mohammed Yousuf as the club's overseas player, who himself had replaced the Australian Brad Hodge – both were on International duty.
+While playing for Ramsbottom, Vincent signed for Lancashire as a replacement overseas player for the 2008 Twenty20 tournament.
+He replaced Mohammed Yousuf as the club's overseas player, who himself had replaced the Australian Brad Hodge – both were on international duty.
 Lancashire's cricket manager, Mike Watkinson, said that the club "have brought in a player with a great reputation in the format who will add firepower to our top order.
 He is an exciting player and excellent fielder, just what we need for Twenty20 cricket".

 Vincent made his debut during the Championship game at Old Trafford between Lancashire and Nottinghamshire.
-He made 5 in the first innings and 19 in the second innings with the match finished in a draw.
-Vincent made his Lancashire Twenty20 debut against Leicestershire hitting 31 from 26 balls with Lancashire won the game by 52 runs.
+He made 5 in the first innings and 19 in the second innings with the match finishing in a draw.
+Vincent made his Lancashire Twenty20 debut against Leicestershire hitting 31 from 26 balls with Lancashire winning the game by 52 runs.